How to Build a Healthy Morning Routine That Actually Sticks

 • What problem am I trying to solve?

-• What do I want my mornings to feel like?
+• How do I want my mornings to feel?

 Examples:

-• “I want to reduce stress when I wake up.”
+• “I want to wake up with less stress.”

-• “I want more time for myself before work.”
+• “I want time for myself before the day begins.”

-You can’t expect a calm, productive morning if you sleep poorly.
+You can’t expect a productive morning if your nights are chaotic.

-Your body thrives on rhythm.
-Even going to bed 30 minutes earlier can transform your mornings.
+Even going to bed 30 minutes earlier can dramatically change how you wake up.

 • lay out clothes